 until you find one or two that you feel comfortable

 with.
-In an open adoption, you would then
+In an Open Adoption, you or your representaive would then

 you must decide upon only one family to work